Compiler

 ignoredAreas

-Then there are the following tags, that are ignored (only without attributes): `code, head, pre, script, style.
+Also the following elements are ignored (only without attributes): code, head, pre, script, style.

 <!-- stylify-ignore -->